opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 ### 4.2 Compliance Requirements

-To be considered OGSP-compliant, implementations must meet the following requirements:
+To be considered OGP-compliant, implementations must meet the following requirements:

 **Core Compliance**:
 1. Implement all MUST requirements in the Core Specification